-Different Types of Patent Searches: Everything You Need to Know
+4 Types of Patent Searches: Everything You Need to Know

 Intellectual property, especially patents, are one of the most important intangible assets of a business – especially the ones that sustain majorly by inventing and innovating.
 Given that the development of any kind of invention consumes a lot of time and money, it only makes sense to protect the inventions by protecting/patenting them.

 Getting a patent for the invention ensures that no other person claims your invention as their property.
-Even if someone ends up doing so – by selling a copy of your patented invention or manufacturing a product that overlaps on your patent – they could be stopped from resuming these activities with the help of case and desist letters, and legal recourse could be taken to prevent others from benefiting from your patented invention.
+Even if someone ends up doing so – by selling a copy of your patented invention or manufacturing a product that overlaps on your patent – they could be stopped from resuming these activities with the help of cease and desist letters, and legal recourse could be taken to prevent others from benefiting from your patented invention.

 Given that a patent offers its assignee the benefit to exclude others from infringing on their patent for a very long period of time (20 years from the date of filing in the US), it only makes sense that patents are not granted to every idea that is ever ideated.

 Hence, patents are only granted to inventions that meet certain criteria.
-We have explained the criteria in another article, which could be accessed from here.

 In certain cases, if a patent is granted and upon reexamination found not to meet any particular criterion, the rights could be revoked from the inventor/assignee.
 We would be discussing more on this later, but it is to be noted that this is one of the most important strategies used by companies to weaken their competition’s patent portfolio.

 But that’s the advanced stuff.
 Taking a step back – There are different kinds of patent searches that exist.
 While some of them are conducted before a patent is filed, others serve their purpose best only post a patent is granted.
-Each of these searches has their own unique purpose and reasons for being conducted.
+Each of these searches has its own unique purpose and reasons for being conducted.

-By performing a novelty search for prior art, the inventor, patent lawyer, or a patent examiner can figure whether someone else already has had the same idea or not.
+By performing a patentability search for prior art, the inventor, patent lawyer, or patent examiner can figure whether someone else already has had the same idea or not.
 If the search returns that someone has already worked on a similar idea, you can save money by not filing the application OR alter/improve your idea such that it meets the criteria of patentability.